 The Epilepsy Foundation suggest that ketosis can reduce seizures in people with epilepsy — especially those who have not responded to other treatment methods.
 More research is necessary on how effective this is, though it seems to have the most effect on children who have focal seizures.

 There are not many clinical studies on the ketogenic diet and PCOS.
-One pilot study from 2005 examined five women over 24 weeks.
-The researchers found that a ketogenic diet improved several markers of PCOS, including:
+One

 - weight loss